With 2018/19 Fantasy Premier League now over, The Scout reviews each position to highlight players to consider for 2019/20.

 Starting at £5.5m, his price climbed to £6.4m over the season, with the £0.9m rise being more than any other midfielder.

-Fraser managed just 97 points in 2017/18, but hinted at his improved form ahead of this season.
+Fraser managed just 97 points in 2017/18, but hinted at his improved form ahead of last season.

 The Scot was one of AFC Bournemouth’s standout players during their summer friendlies, producing one goal and four assists.